-- 5. Citizen Input The purpose of this item is to allow citizens to address the Council on matters related to city government and properly the object of Council consideration.
-The citizen shall move to the podium, state their name and address for the public record and be allotted a three (3) minutes per citizen.
-Unless the Mayor, prior to the Citizen Input period, decides to allocate more time.
-The Council shall not act on issues raised during this portion of the agenda. - 6.
-Departmental Reports Reports by Staff members as deemed appropriate by the City Administrator. - 7.
-Legislative Actions Adoption of Ordinances and Resolutions. - 8.
+Council Agenda will have one (1) Citizen Input period which will be Item 8) on each regular session agenda.

+6. Departmental Reports - Reports by Staff members as deemed appropriate by the City Administrator.

+- 7. Legislative Actions Adoption of Ordinances and Resolutions. - 8.
 Action Items Items requiring a vote of the Council, other that the adoption of Ordinances and Resolutions. - 9.
-Discussion Items Updates from City Administrator concerning ongoing projects, discussion of proposed policy changes, discussion of proposed projects, etc.
+Discussion Items Updates from City Administrator concerning ongoing projects, discussion of proposed policy changes, discussion of proposed projects, etc. - 10.
+Adjournment

-10. Adjournment